 Recognizing Student Leadership

-The 2020 Contemplatives in Action Student Leadership Award Selection marks 51 years that Student Affairs has recognized student leadership through an awards program.
-Student Affairs recognizes that leadership is multi-faceted as well as situated.
-This year, we have retitled the awards to align more closely with the Student Affairs Leadership Model and to recognize leadership in the spirit of being a contemplative in action, one who's leadership is expressed in service with and for others.
+The 2021 Contemplatives in Action Student Leadership Award Selection marks 52 years that Student Affairs has recognized student leadership through an awards program.
+Student Affairs recognizes leadership aligned with our Leadership Development Model in the spirit of being a contemplative in action, one who's leadership is expressed in service with and for others.
 Students are recognized for their contributions to the Marquette and greater community in a number of leadership areas including:

 - Faith that Does Justice

 - Celebration/Promotion of Diversity and Inclusion

 - Recipients are full-time undergraduate students who, through their leadership, have made outstanding contributions to the university or Milwaukee community over the duration of their time at Marquette.

 - Students are not recognized solely on the basis of their employment records or office or position held, but for the breadth and depth of their leadership.

 - Eligibility for nomination is based on scholarship, leadership and service.
 Award recipients must be in good academic and disciplinary standing and demonstrate a balance of academic and co-curricular excellence.
 A minimum cumulative GPA of 2.5 is expected for award recipients.

 - All full-time undergraduate students regardless of class-standing are eligible for awards (except where noted).